On $\mathbb{P}_{Berk}^1$ and Coarse-Grainings of Non-Archimedean Product Spaces: Coarse-Grainings: The Finite case

 \section{Coarse-Grainings: The Finite case}

 We wish to determine the relationship between $T_p$ and product spaces of the form $K^\times \times K$ where $K$ is a field extension of $\mathbb{Q}_p$.
-In each case below, I extended (or in the simplest case, modified) the chordal distance function defined above on $\mathbb{Q}_p^\times \times \mathbb{Q}_q$ to the space in consideration simply by replacing the field norms used with the extended field norms associated with the corresponding extensions of $\mathbb{Q}_p$.
+In each case below, we extended the chordal distance function defined above on $\mathbb{Q}_p^\times \times \mathbb{Q}_q$ to the space in consideration simply by replacing the field norms used with the extended field norms associated with the corresponding extensions of $\mathbb{Q}_p$.

 To gain some intuition, we will begin with extensions of a finite degree.
 There are three types of finite degree extensions to consider.
 Each can be characterized by three quantities: the degree of the extension, its ramification index, and its residual degree.
 The degree of a field extension, denoted $n$, is defined as its degree as a vector space over the base field.
 Its ramification index, $e$, is defined as the unique natural number such that the valuation group of the field extension is $\frac{1}{e}\mathbb{Z}$.
 Its residual degree is simply $f = n/e$.
 The three types of field extensions are: